 - remain in your place of work and await further instructions, - if instructed by the relevant authority, evacuate the building to your Evacuation Assembly Point, leave lights on, windows open and doors open.

 Action on the all clear

-The all clear will be given by the MOD Security Staff directly.
+The all clear will be given to the relevant authority by the MOD Security Staff directly.

-Do not approach any suspect device

-note its location, and report it!
+Do not approach any suspect device - note its location, and report it!

 Wellbeing